This section outlines the procedure for starting NDB Cluster replication using a single replication channel.

 In the previous statement,

 idis this server's unique ID (see Section 22.6.2, “General Requirements for NDB Cluster Replication”).
 This starts the server's mysqld process with binary logging enabled using the proper logging format.
-It is also necessary to enable logging of updates to
+It is also necessary in NDB 8.0 to enable logging of updates to

 NDBtables explicitly, using the